foolproof stovetop popcorn

 If you’re wondering how to make stovetop popcorn without burning the kernels, then you have to try this trick to get perfect Foolproof Stovetop Popcorn.
-It is one of my favorite snacks, because it comes with a HUGE nutritional bonus: It is whole grain, high fiber, naturally gluten-free, vegan and only 55 calories per cup.
+It is one of my favorite snacks, because it comes with a HUGE nutritional bonus: It is whole grain, high fiber and only 55 calories per cup.
 Whew!
 Now that’s a powerhouse snack that also happens to be ready to chow down on in less than 10 minutes!

 I originally shared this recipe on September 2, 2011.
 I have updated the images and some of the text today.

-After that I realized that was a sign I should share it here.
-It is so easy and only takes a few minutes, but there are a few things to keep in mind.
+After that, I realized it was a sign I should share it here.
+It is so easy and only takes a few minutes, but there are a few things to keep in mind that I’ll be going over down below.

 You don’t need a fancy popcorn machine to make stovetop popcorn.
 All you need to make perfect popcorn on the stove is a heavy bottomed pot (preferably one with taller sides), a little oil, popcorn kernels and salt.
 The basic steps for making stovetop popcorn are: